willstepp/writings/hunger/hunger.md

 Look at me, Mika.

-He looked.
+He did so.

 My son, your heart is divided.
 You must do what it asks of you or there will be no end to your suffering.
-You must do the thing your father has asked of you.
 Do not be afraid.
 Your friends will still be here.
 You will play games with them again.
 Like it was before.
-But first you must find peace within.
+But first you must find peace within you.

 Is all that true?
 Mika asked.
 His eyes lifted and he smiled.